Forensic Accounting Services

 The procedures employed in forensic accounting engagements varies widely and can include tracing assets, cash flows, and transactions; reconstructing financial books and records; gathering evidence; reviewing and comparing source documents; conducting interviews; performing research and calculations; summarizing and communicating findings, providing litigation support, and negotiating settlements and/or testifying, etc. Following are some of types of matters in which Wickes Forensic Accounting & Consulting, LLC can assist:

-In connection with actual or anticipated lawsuits, as well as insurance claims, involving individuals, businesses or other organizations, Wickes Forensic Accounting & Consulting, LLC calculates damages related to the specific issue at hand, such as a contract dispute, theft, fraud, fire, etc. The circumstances of each case are different, and sometimes attorneys engage Pamela Wickes to simply help with discovery and settlement negotiations or to rebut an opposing expert report.
-The estimate of damages may include lost profits, increased cost, mitigation and restitution, reconstruction of financial data, loss of buildings and equipment, etc. Estimates for personal earnings losses may include lost earnings, lost earnings capacity, lost benefits, medical costs incurred, future medical costs, and lost household services.
+In connection with actual or anticipated lawsuits, as well as insurance claims, involving individuals, businesses or other organizations, Wickes Forensic Accounting & Consulting, LLC calculates damages related to the specific issue at hand, such as a contract dispute, theft, fraud, fire, etc. The circumstances of each case are different, and sometimes attorneys engage us to simply help with discovery and settlement negotiations or to rebut an opposing expert report.
+The estimate of damages may include lost profits, increased cost, reconstruction of financial data, loss of buildings and equipment, etc. Estimates for personal earnings losses may include lost earnings, lost earnings capacity, lost benefits, medical costs incurred, future medical costs, and lost household services.

 Financial forensics are helpful to resolve minority oppression and dissenting shareholder matters, as well as post-acquisition disputes.
-Pamela Wickes performs forensic accounting services to assist with issues relating to entitlements to profit sharing or dividends, non-business related expenditures, unreported income, conflicts of interest, earn out disputes, etc. The investigation of payments made pursuant to earn-out provisions of a sale are tailored based on the specific terms to the applicable agreement.
+We provide forensic accounting services to assist with issues relating to entitlements to profit sharing or dividends, non-business related expenditures, unreported income, conflicts of interest, earn out disputes, etc. The investigation of payments made pursuant to earn-out provisions of a sale are tailored based on the specific terms to the applicable agreement.
 As with other owner / stakeholder disputes, the financial investigation entails conducting interviews and obtaining and analyzing related financial documents and information.

 Pamela Wickes has in depth knowledge of the specialized accounting in the construction industry from both her position at a contractor when she was in private industry and the significant number of clients in the construction industry during her traditional public accounting tenure.
-Pursuant to the owner’s right to audit in a construction contract, Pam has performed review and analysis of contractor’s accounting and related books and records for the contract and reported findings accordingly.
+Pursuant to the owner’s right to audit in a construction contract, we have performed review and analysis of contractor’s accounting and related books and records for the contract and reported findings accordingly.
 Wickes Forensic Accounting & Consulting, LLC is able to effectively perform investigations that are required in certain contract disputes and claims.

 Divorce / Family Law